szabgab/perlmaven.com/sites/en/pages/fetching-meta-data-from-meta-cpan.md

 we include that in the query.
 If the PAUSE ID is SZABGAB, you will have a query `status:latest AND author:SZABGAB`.

 The second field is optional.
-We instruct Meta CPAN to provide the results sorted based on the <b>date</b> field in a descending order.
+We instruct Meta CPAN to provide the results sorted based on the **date** field in a descending order.
 Most recent first.

-Another optional pair of parameters: <b>fields</b> can limit which fields we are actually interested in.
+Another optional pair of parameters: **fields** can limit which fields we are actually interested in.
 If we leave out the fields, Meta CPAN will return a lot of details for each distribution.
 IF we are not interested in those details, then this is just a waste of resources.
 So we limit the fields we would like to see.